Nebraska Loan Repayment Program

 Practice sites eligible for loan repayment must be located within shortage areas designated for each specialty.
-State-designated shortage area listings and maps
+A list of eligible disciplines and shortage areas

 are posted on this website.
-A statewide review of these shortage areas is completed every 3 years; however, if an area is experiencing health professionals retiring or resigning the community can request a review by the Rural Health Advisory Commission.
+A statewide review of these shortage areas is completed every 3 years; however, if an area is experiencing health professionals retiring or resigning the community may contact our office and request a review by the Rural Health Advisory Commission.

 Full-time practice is defined as 40 hours per week.
 Loan repayment recipients may practice part-time in a shortage area but not less than 20 hours per week.
 Benefits are reduced for part-time practice.
 The three-year practice obligation cannot be extended for part-time practice.